 Some 20 years later in the 1800s, the structure was fortified with bricks by Indian prisoners, and a moat was also added sometime later.

-However, the military status of the bastion was eventually removed due to its more prominent administrative role, and was hence converted into a police station in 1886.
+However, the military status of the bastion was eventually removed due to its more prominent administrative role.
+It was subsequently converted into a police station in 1886.

 The 1970s saw the introduction of both a sewage system and electricity into the old fort, with an Amphitheatre being built to host cultural shows as well!